qq456cvb/RealTimeTrack/README.md

 - MODE has two values
   - Default can track different objects and is faster
   - Extend can track identical objects but loses performance

+# Unity Plugin
+I also export a unity plugin package for this code so that it can be used in Unity.
+You can download it from [here](http://youyangsoft.com/AR.unitypackage)